Custom Home Guide · Chapter 3 of 6

 On older Burnaby lots, the tree bylaw catches more rebuilds than zoning does.
 A single protected tree near the building envelope can reshape the footprint, the drip line of another can prevent excavation in October.
 The hillside bylaw adds setback ratios tied to slope angle.
 Geotechnical investigation is mandatory on most slope lots — and the report decides foundation strategy long before the structural engineer draws a footing.

-Step 5 is the highest performance tier in the BC Energy Step Code.
-Burnaby applies it to most new Part 9 single-family construction.
-Hitting it is an envelope discipline — exterior insulation strategy, glazing performance, airtightness tape detailing — decided in design, verified by blower door at insulation and at completion.
+Burnaby's current floor under the BC Energy Step Code (effective January 1, 2025) is Step 3 of the Energy Step Code plus EL-4 of the Zero Carbon Step Code — meaning a measurable airtightness target of 2.5 ACH50 and zero-emission space and water heating in new Part 9 construction.
+Step 5, the provincial 2032 target, demands 1.0 ACH50 and is what some builders deliver voluntarily today.
+Either tier is envelope discipline — exterior insulation strategy, glazing performance, airtightness tape detailing — decided in design, verified by blower door at insulation and at completion.
 Get this wrong on the drawing set and you'll fail the test, hold the schedule, and rework framing.

 When this chapter applies